Published 5th July, 2021

 It can be difficult to know where to start when it comes to finding products for your natural hair however once you have a good understanding of your hair type the hunt will be easier.

-Your shampoo, conditioner and styling products should all work with your hair not against it so while those with wavy hair may benefit from a strong hold styling gel, those with curly hair may require something with a lighter hold.
+Your shampoo, conditioner and styling products should all work with your hair not against it.
+So while those with curly hair may benefit from heavier products that contain butters, these will just weigh waves down.
+Hence why lighter products work best with wavy hair.

 Who wants to spend hours doing their hair?
 Well, if you’re not caring for it in the right way you could be fighting a losing battle.